Barrington Township, Illinois

 Barrington Township is one of 29 townships in Cook County, Illinois, USA.
 As of the 2020 census, its population was 16,514 and it contained 6,172 housing units.
 This population increased, and in 2024, it's estimated to be at 10,401.
 The northwestern corner of the Cook County panhandle, it is the county's northwesternmost township.
 It is also by far the least densely populated township in the county, with less than half the population density of the next least-populated, Lemont Township.

 Barrington Township was named after the town of Great Barrington, Massachusetts.
-It was incorporated in 1865.
+It was organized in 1850.

 Geography

 According to the United States Census Bureau, Barrington Township covers an area of 93.3 sqkm; of this, 90.2 sqkm is land and 3.0 sqkm (3.26 percent) is water.